Supplementary Academic Support

 Two or more Australia Awards scholars seeking assistance for the same subject may elect to share a tutor.
-Each student must complete a form, and all forms must be submitted together (attached to one email).
+Each student must complete a form, and each form should state the names of all group members.

-Students seeking to improve their academic English and study skills should utilise Academic Skills.
+Students seeking to improve their academic English and study skills may utilise Academic Skills.
 For one-on-one advice, Individual Appoinments are available.
 You can bring a copy of a draft assessment and also the task instructions.
-Your adviser will identify areas of weakness, discuss these with you, and refer you to relevant resources, so you can continue to develop your skills.
+Your adviser will identify areas of weakness, discuss these with you, and refer you to relevant resources so you can continue to develop your skills.

-RHD students and coursework students taking a thesis of at least 25 points may apply for SAS for thesis editing after taking at least four Individual Appointments and/or Thesis Support Program sessions, and on the recommendation of their supervisor.
+RHD students and coursework students taking a thesis of at least 25 points may apply for SAS for thesis editing after utilising other support services (including Academic Skills), and on the recommendation of their supervisor.

 Students and thesis editors must familiarise themselves with the University's policy on editing of theses by third parties.
 See: Graduate Research Training Policy.

-- Complete sections 1-4 of the SAS form.
-Your supervisor or a lecturer who can attest to the necessity of the training should complete section 5.
+- Upload email confirmation from a supervisor or lecturer who can attest to the necessity of the training.

 Please note that rates for the SCC's services are higher than those listed for Tutorial assistance.
 If working with a non-SCC tutor better suits your needs, please follow the application process for Tutorial assistance.